go-dedup/simhash/README.e.md

 Therefore, if two documents are similar, the Hamming-distance between the simhash of the documents will be small.

-This package currently just implements the simhash algorithm.
-Future work will make use of this package to enable quickly identifying near-duplicate documents within a large collection of documents.
+This package only implements the simhash algorithm.
+To make use of this package to enable quickly identifying near-duplicate documents within a large collection of documents, check out the `sho` (SimHash Oracle) package at [github.com/go-dedup/simhash/sho](https://github.com/go-dedup/simhash/tree/master/sho).
+It has a simple [API](https://github.com/go-dedup/simhash/tree/master/sho#api) that is easy to use.

 # Installation